igorbarinov/awesome-data-engineering/README.md

 	* [Kyoto Tycoon]() Kyoto Tycoon is a lightweight network server on top of the Kyoto Cabinet key-value database, built for high-performance and concurrency
 - Column
 	* [Cassandra] (http://cassandra.apache.org/) The right choice when you need scalability and high availability without compromising performance.
 		* [Cassandra Calculator] (http://www.ecyrd.com/cassandracalculator/) This simple form allows you to try out different values for your Apache Cassandra cluster and see what the impact is for your application.
+		* [CCM](https://github.com/pcmanus/ccm) A script to easily create and destroy an Apache Cassandra cluster on localhost
 	* [HBase] (http://hbase.apache.org/) The Hadoop database, a distributed, scalable, big data store.
 	* [Infobright] (http://www.infobright.org) Column oriented, open-source analytic database provides both speed and efficiency.
 	* [AWS Redshift] (http://aws.amazon.com/redshift/) A fast, fully managed, petabyte-scale data warehouse that makes it simple and cost-effective to analyze all your data using your existing business intelligence tools.